Want to read Slashdot from your mobile device? Point it at m.slashdot.org and keep reading!

 It goes through most of the common Unix commands (including Bash, but also sort, uniq, awk, sed, etc.).
 It teaches you about redirection and piping, customizing your shell prompt, xterms, X, remote X, Unix file times and permissions, find/exec, diff, head/tail, grep, vi, emacs, jobs, cron, time, regexes, sed, bash scripting, tar, rcs/cvs, perl/python, /dev, symlinks, tty's, ssh, users/groups.

-• The only interesting thing about this book was to find the author's web site and see how many hoops there are nowadays to get through the Yahoo interview process.
+The only interesting thing about this book was to find the author's web site and see how many hoops there are nowadays to get through the Yahoo interview process.
 I've a friend who managed to get a senior sysadmin role at Yahoo a few years ago who can barely program and has no computer science knowledge whatever - his only previous experience was some ISP admin work, although he was a tremendous suck-up to^W^W^Wgood friends with a few core FreeBSD developers.
-Anyway, I had the impression that the company wa
+Anyway, I had the impression that the company was a has-been which runs on inertia.

 Working...